-In the event of persons becoming separated, the Lifeguard will notify their supervisor while still maintaining surveillance of their designated zone.
-Once the supervisor arrives, they will remain with the lost person until the person can be reunited.
-If the person is not reunited in 15 minutes, the Supervisor will call for additional assistance or the authorities to help locate the missing person.
+In the event of persons becoming separated, the Pool monitor will notify their Loop manager/Regional manager while still maintaining surveillance of pool(s).
+Once the Loop manager/Regional manager arrives, they will remain with the lost person until the person can be reunited.
+If the person is not reunited in 15 minutes, the Loop Manager/ Regional Manager will call for additional assistance or the authorities to help locate the missing person.